 Measured in Kelvin on a scale of 1,000-10,000, color temperature describes the appearance of the illumination provided by a bulb.
 The lower the Kelvin number, the more orange/red/yellow the light.
 Matching the color of light to the surroundings will create harmony for the eyes and make the space look and feel comfortable and “right.”

 The appearance of white light.
 CCT is defined in degrees Kelvin and correlated to the Black Body on the CIE color diagram.
 Warm colors correspond to a lower CCT value (2400K), while cooler or blueish light is associated with higher CT values (10,000K).

-Tip: Using the same color temperture lights throughout a room will give a clean even feel to the space.
+Tip: Using the same color temperature lights throughout a room will give a clean even feel to the space.

-3500-4900 Kelvin is a cool and vibrant color of illumination.
+Kelvin is a cool and vibrant color of illumination.
 It’s preferred for work spaces, kitchen and bathrooms because of its closeness to morning light.
 Choose a 3000 Kelvin bulb for environments utilizing lots of cool colors like blue, green, or white.
 Grey Neutrals and stainless materials also go well with this range of light.
 For a cooler light, find a light closer to 4000K

-Greater than 4900 Kelvin is considered sunlight at high noon.
+Kelvin is considered sunlight at high noon.
 It has a stark white or bluish appearance.
-This invigorating color should be used for security lighting and displaying artwork.
+This invigorating color should be used for security lighting, displaying artwork as well as commercial applications